jinxin0924/multi-adaboost/README.md

 ![AdaBoost](http://upload-images.jianshu.io/upload_images/1825085-234a26e11524427e.png?imageMogr2/auto-orient/strip%7CimageView2/2/w/1240)

 Pay attention to the weak classifier weight, α, to let α >0, we need to ensure the err<0.5.
-This can be easily done when it's binary classification problem, because error rate of random guessing is 0.5.
+This can be easily done when it is binary classification problem, because error rate of random guessing is 0.5.
 But  it is difficult to achieve in multi-class case.
 So it may easily fail in multi-class case.

 ## Forward Stagewise Additive Modeling